Resource allocation with costly participation

-\begin{corollary} Since the decision taken by the players is \emph{independent} of their wealth level, we are able to focus on the \emph{symmetric} sub-game perfect equilibria despite wealth asymmetries. \end{corollary}
+\begin{Corollary} Since the decision taken by the players is \emph{independent} of their wealth level, we are able to focus on the \emph{symmetric} sub-game perfect equilibria despite wealth asymmetries. \end{Corollary}

-\begin{corollary} Both with and without re-entry, in each period of the game the probability of playing $\{\mbox{Bid}\}$ is \emph{strictly} bigger than zero and less than one.
-That is, each in each period of the game each player is \emph{indifferent} between playing $\{\mbox{Bid}\}$ and $\{\mbox{No Bid}\}$. \end{corollary}
+\begin{Corollary} Both with and without re-entry, in each period of the game, the probability of playing $\{\mbox{Bid}\}$ is {strictly} greater than zero and {strictly} less than one.
+That is, in each period of the game, each player is \emph{indifferent} between playing $\{\mbox{Bid}\}$ and $\{\mbox{No Bid}\}$. \end{Corollary}

-\begin{corollary} Theorem \ref{th1} is also hold when players are risk-neutral\footnote{The risk neutral case can be easily implied by taking a limit $\rho \rightarrow 0$ in \eqref{ut}, that implies (point-wise) $u(x)=x$ for any $x$.}.
-In particular, when players are risk neutral, in any round $t, t\in \{1,2,3,\cdots\},$ of the game: \emph{(1)} when re-entry is allowed, each player chooses to play $\{\mbox{Bid}\}$ with the \emph{stationary} probability $1- \sqrt[n-1]{\frac{c}{v-s}}$. \emph{(2)} when re-entry is \emph{not} allowed, each player chooses to play $\{\mbox{Bid}\}$ with the probability $1- \sqrt[n_t-1]{\frac{c}{v-s}}$, where $n_t$ is the number of players in round $t$. \end{corollary}
+\begin{Corollary} Theorem \ref{th1} is also hold, when players are risk-neutral\footnote{The risk neutral case can be easily implied by taking a limit $\rho \rightarrow 0$ in \eqref{ut}, that implies (point-wise) $u(x)=x$ for any $x$.}.
+In particular, when players are risk neutral, in any round $t, t\in \{1,2,3,\cdots\},$ of the game: \emph{(1)} When re-entry is allowed, each player chooses to play $\{\mbox{Bid}\}$ with the \emph{stationary} probability $1- \sqrt[n-1]{\frac{c}{v-s}}$. \emph{(2)} When re-entry is \emph{not} allowed, each player chooses to play $\{\mbox{Bid}\}$ with the probability $1- \sqrt[n_t-1]{\frac{c}{v-s}}$. \end{Corollary}

-\begin{corollary} Both with and without re-entry, the probability that any bidding player\footnote{Bidding player means a player who plays $\{\mbox{Bid}\}$.} wins the object in any round of the game is equal to $\frac{u(c)}{u(v-s)}$. \end{corollary}
+\begin{Corollary} Both with and without re-entry, the probability that any bidding player\footnote{Bidding player means a player who plays $\{\mbox{Bid}\}$.} wins the object, in any round of the game, is equal to $\frac{u(c)}{u(v-s)}$. \end{Corollary}

 \end{subsection}